 |Date Range||Filter results by date range.|

-Due to the sensitivity of data provided to Circle like financial payment methods and PII data, some values will be redacted from the request and response payloads.
-Values that are redacted are replaced with the value `
+Due to the sensitivity of some data provided to Circle, including financial payment methods and PII data, some values will be redacted from the request and response payloads.
+Values that are redacted are replaced with the value

 “[redacted].”
 If you need access to this sensitive data, reach out to your Circle customer success manager.